Motorola Krzr

-As a clamshell/flip phone, the Krzr is longer but narrower than the Motorola Razr.

-K1

-The Krzr series kicked off with the K1, announced on 1 July 2006, release on 10 July 2006.
-It was GSM only.
+Motorola Krzr K1 (styled KRZR (pronounced "crazer" /ˈkreɪzər/), also marketed as Motokrzr K1) is a clamshell mobile phone developed and marketed by Motorola.
+The Krzr K1 was announced on 1 July 2006 with a design that is longer but narrower than the Motorola Razr V3.
+During development, it was codenamed "Canary" and had earlier been named Razr K1.

 The K1 used the motosync system to synchronize contacts and the calendar with the touch of a button.
 It also used the Push-To-View system for sharing of images in real-time.
 The phone included stylized features such as a glossy glass finish.
+It has a smaller sized display compared to Razr due to the different physical body.